 Max Raabe – MTV Unplugged – CD 2

 After Ich bin Dein Mann, Herbert Grönemeyer steps back on stage to join Raabe for his very own song, Mambo.
 There are a couple of remarkable songs thereafter, like Für Frauen ist das kein Problem or the German classic tune, Wochenend und Sonnenschein.
 About the eighth track of the album, I read several reviews stating that this is close to the duet of the year: For Just A Gigolo, Max Raabe invited nobody but Finnish Eurovision Song Contest 2006 Winner Mr. Lordi, one of my favorite musicians.
 The Heavy Metal Monster becomes a soft singer in this arrangement – just genius!
+In January 2020, the video to that song was released on YouTube:

 Though this is a mixture of an amazing moment and a shocker, you still enjoy listening to the album, which continues with the uptempo Rosa, reizende Rosa and another Namika duet, Cote d’Azur.
 The next highlight is the second last track, the Comedian Harmonist original Mein kleiner grüner Kaktus.